 Objective Redesign the Best Buy credit card application to increase customer engagement and decrease drop-off.

-While redesigning the credit card application, we also created a mobile experience for it, which previously didn't exist.
+While redesigning the credit card application, a mobile experience was also created for it, which previously didn't exist.

-Process We used data collected when the previous experience was live as well as baseline user testing of that experience to influence our redesign.
-We also performed user testing on the new experience we designed and used those findings to improve the experience prior to launch.
+Process Data collected when the previous experience was live as well as baseline user testing of that experience was used to influence the redesign.
+User testing was also performed on the new experience that was designed and the findings were used to improve the experience prior to launch.

 Results While fewer users entered the new credit card application than before, more users were able to successfully complete the application, get approved for a credit card, and were able to shop immediately afterwards than had previously.